chinmayic/ODIM/README.md

 The northbound management and orchestration systems access the Resource Aggregator for ODIM services through a virtual IP address \(VIP\) configured on the Kubernetes cluster using Keepalived.
 The communication between Resource Aggregator for ODIM and the southbound infrastructure happens through the same VIP.

 Nginx acts as a reverse-proxy for the cluster nodes.
-Keepalived and Nginx together help to implement high availability of the Resource Aggregator for ODIM services on the cluster nodes for both the northbound management applications and southbound infrastructure to access.
+Keepalived and Nginx together help to implement high availability of the Resource Aggregator for ODIM services on the cluster nodes for both northbound management applications and southbound infrastructure to access.

 ## Deployment considerations